 The Greenlane Brands, along with a curated set of third-party products, are offered to customers through our proprietary, owned and operated e-commerce platforms which include Wholesale.Greenlane.com, Vapor.com, PuffItUp.com, HigherStandards.com, and MarleyNaturalShop.com.
-Additionally, our presence on popular e-commerce platforms such as Amazon, Etsy, and eBay enables us to reach customers directly, providing them with valuable resources and a seamless purchasing experience.
+Additionally, our presence on popular e-commerce platforms such as Amazon, Etsy, and eBay enable us to reach customers directly, providing them with valuable resources and a seamless purchasing experience.

 We merchandise vaporizers, packaging, and other ancillary products in the United States, Canada, Europe, and Latin America.
 We distribute products to retailers through wholesale operations and distribute products to consumers through constantly evolving e-commerce activities.
-We operate our own distribution centers in the United States, while also utilizing third-party logistics ("3PL") locations in the United States, Europe, and Canada.
-We have made tremendous progress consolidating and streamlining our warehouse and distribution in 2023, including the consolidations of our warehouse in Worcester, MA and 3PL location in Hebron, KY to our owned facility in Moreno Valley, California in 2023.
+We operate our own distribution center in the United States, while also utilizing third-party logistics ("3PL") locations in Canada.
+We made tremendous progress consolidating and streamlining our warehouse and distribution in 2023 and 2024, including the consolidations of our warehouse in Worcester, MA and 3PL location in Hebron, KY to our owned facility in Moreno Valley, California in 2023.

-Greenlane offers a full-spectrum of Consumer and Industrial Goods, positioning us to meet all our customers' growing demands.
-Our Consumer Goods segment focuses on serving consumers across wholesale, retail, and e-commerce operations-offering all of our Greenlane Brands, as well as ancillary products and accessories from select leading third-party brands such as Storz and Bickel, Grenco Science, PAX, Cookies, and more.
-The Consumer Goods segment forms a central part of our growth strategy, especially as it relates to scaling our own portfolio of higher-margin proprietary owned brands.
-In addition to our Consumer Goods segment, we have our Industrial Goods segment, which focuses on serving Cannabis Operators by providing ancillary products essential to their daily operations and growth, such as packaging and vaporization solutions, including our Greenlane Brand Pollen Gear.
-Refer to Note 11 - Segment Reporting within Item 8 of this Annual Report on Form 10-K for additional information on our reportable segments
+Greenlane offers a full spectrum of products, positioning us to meet all our customers' growing demands.
+We focus on serving consumers across wholesale, retail, and e-commerce operations-offering all of our Greenlane Brands, as well as ancillary products and accessories from select leading third-party brands such as Storz and Bickel, Grenco Science, PAX, Cookies, and more.
+Our direct to consumer channels form a central part of our growth strategy, especially as it relates to scaling our own portfolio of higher-margin proprietary owned brands.
+In addition we serve Cannabis Operators by providing ancillary products essential to their daily operations and growth, such as packaging and vaporization solutions, including our Greenlane Brand Pollen Gear.

-We have historically experienced only moderate seasonality in the Consumer Goods side of our business, particularly during the fourth quarter.
+We have historically experienced only moderate seasonality in the direct to consumer side of our business, particularly during the fourth quarter.
 This coincides with Cyber Monday (the first Monday after Thanksgiving, when online retailers typically offer holiday discounts), and as our customers build up their inventories in anticipation of the holiday season.
 We also have related promotional marketing campaigns during this period.
-Our Industrial Goods business is generally not affected by seasonality, which provides an important advantage to our overall business model.
-The stability of the Industrial Goods segment helps to offset the moderate seasonality in Consumer Goods, providing a more consistent revenue stream throughout the year.
-This diversification in our business segments contributes to greater overall financial stability and resilience against market fluctuations.